PrasangiW/PrasangiW/README.md

 ## 👨‍💻 About Me

 😊 I’m Prasangi
-👦🏻 I'm a student at [Your University/Institute Name]
+👦🏻 I'm a student at Horizon Campus
 👀 I’m interested in Software Development, AI/ML, UI/UX Design, and more
 🌱 Currently pursuing studies in Information Technology
 🕺 I love collaborating on software projects, machine learning models, and innovative UI/UX designs